South Africa Customs and Cultures

-South Africa has 11 languages and each one of them is attached to a culture, whether it is quite similar to the next one or not.
-Historically the white speaking South Africans have strictly clung to their ancestral cultures from Europe and America, but has since 1994 embraced the African culture with a view to understand it and to harmonise it with theirs.
+South Africa has 11 languages, each one of them attached to a culture.
+Some are quite similar to the next one.
+Historically, the white-speaking South Africans have strictly clung to their ancestral cultures from Europe and America.
+However, since 1994 they embraced the African culture to understand it and harmonise it with theirs.

-The Sub-Saharan African cultures are in certain areas very different from the above-mentioned cultures and sometimes exactly the opposite.
+The Sub-Saharan African cultures are very different from the above-mentioned cultures and sometimes exactly the opposite.

-Let us have a look at a few of the most important differences between the European / American and the African cultures.
+Let us look at a few of the most important differences between the European / American and African cultures.

-- 1. The African man always walks in front of a woman to protect her from dangers that may lurk in the bushes.
+- 1. The African man always walks in front of a woman to protect her from dangers that may lurk in front of them.

 - 2. An African person never looks a superior (‘class’ or age) in the eyes, always down in front of him/her,